marcopeg/hasura-2023/README.md

 ## Apply the Hasura Project

+> This paragraph applies whenever you are starting a project from scratch.
+This repo ships a ready-to-use Hasura project and you should refer to the _Makefile_ API to work with it.

 Now that we have a local Hasura Project in which we can describe the desired state of our server as code, let's see the commands that you can use to migrate informations from the source-code to the server.

 Check the status of the SQL migrations: